 Performance Skills III/ Advanced Performance Stage Advanced Performance Screen/ Festival Production/ Performance Skills for Professional Practice

-Direct Entry: HND Acting and Performance / Musical Theatre.
-Foundation degree in appropriate subjects considered.
+Direct Entry: HND Acting and Performance / Musical Theatre with B in the graded unit.
+Foundation degrees in appropriate subjects considered.
 Two years of a relevant degree considered.

 Final selection will be on the basis of an audition.

 Successful completion of the Acting for Stage and Screen course will give graduates the skills necessary to work in the performing arts industry, as well as providing them with a wide range of transferable skills which they can take on into employment in many different fields.